CANCELLED until further notice.

-We play in the south side of the main gym behind the blue curtain.
+We play in the north side of the main gym.

 The parking lot around the park district building fills up on Wednesday due to a multitude of activities at E.C.C.
 If you don’t find a free spot, you can park in the adjacent church’s parking lot, just south of the E.C.C.

 Daily fee for adult Aurora residents is $4, non-residents $5.
 If you don’t have a park district ID yet, the front desk personnel will make you one for free on the spot.
 You must have another photo ID to prove you are who you claim to be and also sign a waiver form protecting park district from lawsuits.
 They will not sell you daily pass without the park district ID.
 If you loose this ID they can make you a new one for $5.
 You can pay with a credit card at the front desk.